 Rotary compressor working principle:

-In the above video, you will learn about the construction and working of rotary compressor.
-Rotary compressors typically consist of a cylindrical housing with adjustable rotary vanes, an inlet and an outlet.
+In the above video, you will learn about the construction and working of rotary compressors.
+Rotary compressors typically consist of a cylindrical housing with adjustable rotary vanes, an inlet, and an outlet.
 The vanes are on an off-center drive shaft.
 As the shaft rotates, the vanes slide in and out to maintain contact with a cylindrical compressor wall.
 As they do, they create air chambers within the cylinder, of varying sizes.

-Air enters at the largest chamber as the vanes rotate they retract causing the chamber to get smaller and compress the air, air exits at the smallest chamber.
+Air enters the largest chamber as the vanes rotate they retract causing the chamber to get smaller and compress the air, air exits at the smallest chamber.
 Rotary compressors are typically free of the vibration and pulsation that occurs with reciprocating compressors.

 Reciprocating compressor working principle:

 A typical reciprocating compressor consists of a housing with an internal piston connected to a crankshaft.
 As the crankshaft turns, a piston reciprocates within the cylindrical housing.
-There are two valves at the head of the cylinder, an inlet and an outlet.
+There are two valves at the head of the cylinder, an inlet, and an outlet.
 The inlet (sometimes called the suction valve

 ), allows atmospheric air to enter the cylinder.
 The outlet (sometimes called the discharge valve